Energy poverty: Health

 Another connection between energy poverty and health is that households who are energy poor are more likely to use traditional biomass such as wood and cow dung to fulfill their energy needs.
 However, burning wood and cow dung leads to incomplete combustion and releases black carbon into the atmosphere.
-Black carbon may be a health hazard.
+Black carbon can be a health hazard.
+Research has found that people who live in energy poverty have an increased risk of respiratory diseases like influenza and asthma and even a positive correlation with higher mortality rates during winters.
+Moreover, research analyzing the inadequate heating systems in houses in the United Kingdom has found a correlation between this lack of access to proper heating services and an increased risk of mortality from cardiovascular diseases.

+One specific recommendation for the case of reducing the negative effects of energy poverty on public health is the distribution and improvement to clean, efficient cook stoves among disadvantaged communities that suffer from the effects of lack of access to energy services.
+Proposed as an alternative for the improvement of public health and welfare, the distribution of cooking stoves could be a more inexpensive and immediate approach to decreasing mortality rates within the sector of energy poverty.
+Distributing cleaner liquified petroleum gas (LPG) or electric stoves among developing countries would prevent the inadequate cooking and dangerous exposure to traditional biomass fuel.
+Although this change to cleaner, and convenient to use appliances can be practical, there is still great emphasis within the movement to eliminate energy poverty through substantial policy change.

 Development

 "Energy provides services to meet many basic human needs, particularly heat, motive power (e.g. water pumps and transport) and light.
 Business, industry, commerce and public services such as modern healthcare, education and communication are highly dependent on access to energy services.
 Indeed, there is a direct relationship between the absence of adequate energy services and many poverty indicators such as infant mortality, illiteracy, life expectancy and total fertility rate.
 Inadequate access to energy also exacerbates rapid urbanization in developing countries, by driving people to seek better living conditions.
 Increasing energy consumption has long been tied directly to economic growth and improvement in human welfare.
 However it is unclear whether increasing energy consumption is a necessary precondition for economic growth, or vice versa.
 Although developed countries are now beginning to decouple their energy consumption from economic growth (through structural changes and increases in energy efficiency), there remains a strong direct relationship between energy consumption and economic development in developing countries."